 The following section outlines the course registration process and all the resources needed for program submission.
 This section will also define various course approval statuses and identify some area of the evaluation process.
 Providers must register course(s) and report participants credits using the online registration discussed in this section, within the time frame allotted for each.

 CES Discovery Homepage

 The "CES Discovery Homepage" is a password-protected area reserved exclusively for Approved Providers.
-This homepage is used for: course management, reporting attendance, and online resources, including links to CES Discovery Tutorials, templates and AIA CES logo formats.
+This homepage is used for: course management, and reporting attendance.

 To Access CES Discovery Homepage: